FOREX-Dollar stands firm while traders await CPI

 China's re-opening has also supported sentiment and lifted Asia's currencies against the dollar.

-China's yuan CNH=D3 was a whisker short of a five-month high at 6.7814 in offshore trade early on Wednesday.
+China's yuan CNY=CFXSwas a whisker short of a five-month high at 6.7677 on Wednesday.

 The Singapore dollar SGD=D3 has scaled 19-month highs this week and the Thai baht THB=TH nine-month tops in anticipation of tourism picking up as China's borders open.